 As restaurant consultants, it’s our job to navigate change by researching, analyzing, strategizing, and forecasting … and in the end – always keeping our clients’ best interests (and bottom line concerns) top of mind.
 We do this while continuing to evolve and improve our own perspectives on new hospitality concepts and how to better serve our clients well and stay ahead of the competition.

-So, each year we call on VSAG Principal Dan Simons for some intel on forecasting industry hot-topics as he sees them for the coming year.
+So, each year we call on VSAG Founder Dan Simons for some intel on forecasting industry hot-topics as he sees them for the coming year.
 The hottest topic from 2016 was most certainly sustainability.
 The importance of leaving this planet better than how we found it, is a continued, evolving source of interest, education, and involvement.

 Below you can find Dan’s ‘5 Tectonic Shifts and Challenges Facing Restaurant Owners and Operators in 2017’.
 Also, be sure to view our restaurant industry predictions from 2016, 2015 and 2014 below as well:

 1. Food Trend: Hand-Pulled Noodles

 One of the most beloved, versatile global food items, the noodle, is experiencing a rebirth.
 Enter: the hand-pulled noodle.
 And yes, these specialized hand-pulled long, flat, and oftentimes perfectly chewy noodles are as wonderful as they sound.
 In fact, we’ve begun guiding clients on incorporating hand-pulled noodles dishes on their menus.
 From Chinese shop style signature cumin lamb with cabbage and spicy chili oil and beef & pork meatballs to curry chicken and drunken beef style with bok choy and bean sprouts, hand-pulled noodles pair well with just about any protein and/or vegetable and will prove a dish superstar.